WT102018TV/Mifsoft/README.md

 Very nice designer mifsoft community site

 # Description
-This site was created by one person in 4 months and it turned out to be very beautiful created in php and js for the myth software company
+This site was created by one person in 4 day and it turned out to be very beautiful created in php and js for the myth software company